-Depending on your skill set and the schedule you’re able to work, there are a variety of options for earning money.
-Even though some industries are in decline and others are in a state of flux, the Bureau of Labor Statistics (BLS) reported job gains in professional and business services, and public and private education in January 2021.
-Employment declined in leisure and hospitality, retail, health care, and transportation and warehousing.
+Depending on your skillset and the schedule you’re able to work, there are various options for earning money.
+Even though some industries are in decline or in a state of flux, others are gaining jobs.

 The gig economy continues to grow.
 In its “Freelance Forward: 2020” study, remote work site Upwork found that 59 million people in the U.S. worked as freelancers over the past year.
-According to the study, this represents 36% of the U.S. workforce, and is an increase of 2 million freelancers since 2019.
+According to the study, this represents 36% of the U.S. workforce, or 2 million freelancers, since 2019.